tmpfs/mxl/lib/mxl.md

 * `noop: -n | --noop`: Print matched files, do not call `source-file`.
 * `recursive: -r | --recursive`: Match files recursively.

+### Remove

+Removes user aliases by regular expression pattern match, global aliases may not be deleted.

+All unparsed arguments and values given to `-p | --pattern` are compiled to regular expressions and matched against the keys for the user aliases.

+Matchs are deleted and the aliases are re-written unless `--noop` is specified.

 ### Install

 Copy the files referenced by aliases into one or more target directories